 Grounding techniques use the five senses (hearing, touch, smell, taste, and sight) to help people feel more connected to themselves and the world.
 For example, loud music is played or a piece of ice is put in the hand.
 These sensations are difficult to ignore, making people aware of themselves in the present moment.

-Psychodynamic techniques focus on helping people work through intolerable conflicts, negative feelings, and experiences that people feel they must detach themselves from.
+Psychodynamic techniques focus on helping people work through intolerable conflicts, negative feelings, and experiences from which people feel they must detach themselves.

 Moment-to-moment tracking and labeling of dissociation and affect (the outward expression of emotions and thoughts) teaches people to recognize and identify their feelings of dissociation.
 Such recognition helps some people.
 This technique also helps people focus on what is actually happening in the moment.

-Various drugs have been used to treat depersonalization/derealization disorder, but none has been proved to be effective.
-Antianxiety drugs and antidepressants sometimes help, mainly by relieving anxiety or depression, which are present in many people with depersonalization/derealization disorder.
-However, antianxiety drugs may also increase depersonalization or derealization, so doctors carefully monitor use of these drugs.
+Various medications have been used to treat depersonalization/derealization disorder, but none have proven to be effective.
+Antianxiety medications Treatment Anxiety is a feeling of nervousness, worry, or unease that is a normal human experience.
+It is also present in a wide range of mental health conditions, including generalized anxiety disorder... read more and antidepressants Medications for Treatment of Depression Several types of medications can be used to treat depression: Selective serotonin reuptake inhibitors (SSRIs) Norepinephrine-dopamine reuptake inhibitors, serotonin modulators, and serotonin-norepinephrine... read more sometimes help, mainly by relieving anxiety or depression, which are present in many people with depersonalization/derealization disorder.
+However, antianxiety medications may also increase depersonalization or derealization, so doctors carefully monitor use of these medications.